-The Department revised this condition to allow Permittees more flexibility in relocating operations due to the often short timeframe in which new projects may become available.
-The 10 Day notification requirements of the 2014 MG9 Rev. 1 limited the ability of industry to comply with the Condition.
+In Revision 2, the Department revised this condition to allow Permittees more flexibility in relocating operations due to the often short timeframe in which new projects may become available.
+The 10 Day notification requirements of the 2014 MG9 Rev. 1 limited the ability of industry to comply with the condition.

 Permittees must provide notification to the Department 48 hours before startup at a new location using Air Online Services (AOS).
-If the new location is a preapproved location by the Department then notification is required 8 at least hours before startup using AOS.
+If the new location is a preapproved location by the Department, then notification is required at least eight hours before startup using AOS.
 For relocations to a maintenance yard, due to repair or for maintenance, the Permittee is required to notify the Department within 24 hours after relocation.
-For new locations not reported using AOS, the Permittee must notify the Department at least five days before relocation using one of the methods of Condition 5.1(ii)-(iii).
+For new locations not reported using AOS, the Permittee must notify the Department at least five days before relocation using either email or post office mail (Conditions 5.1.b or 5.1.c).
 See attachment 1 for a description of modeling performed.